JanMalek03/Tic-Tac-Toe/README.md

 The AI oppopnent (marked as 'O') uses the minimax with [aplha-beta pruning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning) algorithm to make strategic moves.
 It calculates the best move by exploring different possibilities and choosing the most optimal one.
-On a 3x3 grid, the AI plays perfectly, so unfortunately for you, you cant't beat it (of course, you can try).
+On a 3x3 grid, the AI plays perfectly, so unfortunately for you, you can't beat it (of course, you can try).

 ## Contributing

 Contributions to this project are welcome.
-If you want to improve the game or add new features, fell free to fork this repository and submit a pull request.
+If you want to improve the game or add new features, feel free to fork this repository and submit a pull request.

 Enjoy plaing the game!